 Monitoring the health of our creeks and streams tells us how the Clark Fork basin is faring, and how our projects are performing.
-Our restoration and water leasing projects span hundreds of miles of the Clark Fork basin–we are committed to ensuring these projects are effective for improving habitat and water quality.
+Our restoration and water leasing projects span hundreds of miles across the basin–we are committed to ensuring these projects are effective for improving habitat and water quality.

-Curious about other data that illustrates the state of water in our service area?
+Curious about other data that illustrates the state of water in the Clark Fork watershed?

 USGS Stream gages display the current hydrographs at USGS gate sites in the Upper Clark Fork.
 The Deer Lodge gage is particularly interesting because it includes real time turbidity levels (which describes the amount of suspended sediment in the water column).

 - Clark Fork at Turah Bridge